dr-crunch/nullification-loops/compendium/pieces-jointes/README.md

 </details>

-3. The Architecture of Failure: "Phainocracy" and the Nullification Loop
+**3. The Architecture of Failure: "Phainocracy" and the Nullification Loop**

 The documented 19-year failure is categorized as "Phainocracy" (Dealraitheachas), a mode of governance where the preservation of appearances replaces substantive decision-making.
 In a phainocratic order, authority is exercised through compliance rituals—docketing, referring, and acknowledging—while structural failures remain uncorrected.
 This is epitomized by the Meinhardt Case, where 86+ formal communications were absorbed into a system that simulates consideration while engineering institutional forgetting.